RNIB-MediaAndCulture/Gaming_Devkit/Full-report.md

 **Consider:**
 - Implementing text-to-speech that announces each item and its position.
 - Announcing row and column information (Row 2, Column 3 of 5).
+- Showing preference to semantic labels for rows and columns rather than numeric ones where possible.
 - Providing linear navigation alternatives that traverse the 2D space in a predictable pattern.

 **Related Patterns:** [Text to speech](#text-to-speech), [Screenreader support](#screenreader-support)